RodionFazleev/seminar3/readme.md

 ## Change from local repository

-# Change from remote repository
+# Change from remote repository2